Orphanage investigation finds no crimes, but abuse occurred

 The investigation by Donovan’s office, the Burlington police, state police and others was launched after a 2018 report in Buzzfeed News that included allegations of a boy being thrown from a window to his death, a girl forced to slap herself 50 times and children being locked in an attic.
 There were also allegations of sexual abuse.
 There is no statute of limitations for murder.

-After the news conference, Christine Kenneally, the author of the Buzzfeed article, said in an email she would have a statement, but did not immediately provide one.
+After the news conference, Christine Kenneally, the author of the Buzzfeed article, said in an email she was writing a book and working on a documentary about the orphanage that would include additional information that came to her after the original was published.

+She said the criminal investigation “was a really important step,” but it was incomplete.

 Many of the stories in the Buzzfeed article were reported by the Burlington Free Press in the 1990s.
 At one point, the Roman Catholic Diocese of Burlington provided $5,000 payments to an estimated 60 former residents to settle civil lawsuits.